pdromnt/tou_decomp/README.md

 ## Objective

 Hopefully pull off a 95% compatible decomp, where we can fire up the game and play through the levels.
-I plan also on making a level viewer in the style of my other project, [Hotzone](https://github.com/pdromnt/uprising-level-editor) to hopefully better understand how levels work.
+I also plan on making a level viewer in the style of my other project, [Hotzone](https://github.com/pdromnt/uprising-level-editor), to hopefully better understand how the levels (and maybe GG Packs) work.

-Later on, when we have a working game, update the stack to add more compatibility and maybe some improvements.
+Later on, when we have a working game, I plan to update the stack to add more compatibility and maybe some improvements.

 ## Contribs

 If you know enough to help with the decomp, feel free to open a PR.

+## Tools used
+- MinGW
+- Ghidra
+- Antigravity + BetterGhidraMCP
+- An old Pentium II running Windows 98 to run the original game.

 ## License